Call-for-Code/Hacktoberfest/docs/projects/clusterduck-protocol.md

 ## Slack Channel

-Stay in touch in the #racial-justice-five-fifths-voter channel.
+Stay in touch in the #racial-justice-clusterduck-protocol channel.
 Click [here](../getting_started/README.md?id=join-our-slack-channel) to join our Slack workspace.

 ## Hear from the team